The Xenotext: Progress on The Xenotext

-After months of failed attempts, on October 3, 2012, Bök received word from DNA 2.0 that the company's labs had gotten E. coli to successfully express the protein-poem in full, making Bök “the first person in history to design a microorganism capable of writing a meaningful text in response to an enciphered gene.”
+After months of failed attempts, on October 3, 2012, Bök received word from DNA 2.0 that the company's labs had gotten E. coli to successfully express the protein-poem in full, making Bök "the first person in history to design a microorganism capable of writing a meaningful text in response to an enciphered gene".
 In 2013, Bök announced that he was collaborating with a lab at the University of Wyoming to implant the DNA-poem into the true target bacterium, the extremophile D. radiodurans.

 However, working with D. radiodurans has proved more challenging.
 In a 2015 interview, Bök expressed frustration with the bacterium's lack of cooperation:The extremophile is more difficult to engineer and the protein that is produced is not fully expressed.
 It’s either destroying it too quickly for us to characterize it, or it’s censoring it during its production.
 We can’t really tell but it’s not making the entire protein stably.By 2015, The Xenotext had been ongoing for 14 years and had required over $150,000 in grant money.
-Wanting to release something tangible for the public, Bök published The Xenotext: Book I, a “demonic grimoire” that “[provides] a scientific framework for the project with a series of poems, texts, and illustrations.”
-Though Book I does not document the history or the science behind The Xenotext, it seeks to “[set] the conceptual groundwork for the second volume, which will document the experiment itself.”
+Wanting to release something tangible for the public, Bök published The Xenotext: Book I, a "demonic grimoire" that "[provides] a scientific framework for the project with a series of poems, texts, and illustrations."
+Though Book I does not document the history or the science behind The Xenotext, it seeks to "[set] the conceptual groundwork for the second volume, which will document the experiment itself."

-Several articles and interviews in 2015 and 2016 followed the publication of Book I; since then, however, few updates have been released.
-The current state of the project is unclear, and The Xenotext: Book II remains forthcoming.
+Several articles and interviews in 2015 and 2016 followed the publication of Book I; The Xenotext: Book II was published on June 3, 2025.
+The project was referenced in the Peter Watts novel Echopraxia, appearing towards the end of the novel.